dj1411/HabitChart/www/quality/test_funational.md

 - selecting improve/reduce should reflect in the cloud data

 # update habit
-- textbox should be prefilled.
+- habit name should be prefilled.
 - 'Update' label should be visible instead of 'Add'.
 - clicking cancel should go to main page
 - clicking update, habit name should change